 Dissemination of Sacred Space(s)

 Positioned in locations of conflict, cultural unrest and political instability, or simply as a beacon of faith in humanity’s quest to transcend the barriers of race, religion and division, Sacred Space(s) will appear dotted on the landscape as cocoons of both individual and collective healing.
-Primary installation suggestions include: The City of Hope, The Walter Reid Medical Center for the treatment of veterans with PTSD, and the Kingdom of Bhutan.
+Primary installation suggestions include: The Walter Reid Medical Center for the treatment of veterans with PTSD and the Kingdom of Bhutan.

 Stay tuned for The New Being Spaces of the Future.
 This limited edition is built with an eye toward commercialization through partnerships with corporations and global brands looking to elevate their company ethos and shift their image trajectory.
 Leading to potential acquisition by a technology company or urban development firm looking to incorporate Sacred Space(s) as custom built healing environments for integration into urban environments intended to transform personal wellbeing with purposefully built (oneness orbs) to foster the Art of Reconnection.

-A Modern Day Sacred Space is led world class team of designers, visionaries and game changers from around the globe.
+A Modern Day Sacred Space will be led by a world class team of designers, engineers, and game changers from around the globe.

 Shelley Lewis, Executive Director of the Inner and Outer Peace Fund and the visionary of A Modern Day Sacred Space, is an entrepreneur designing forward-thinking lifestyle brands in publishing, wellness, and the arts with the mission to help people live well.
 After graduating with a RSA Diploma in Art History and working in the Impressionist art department at Christie’s in London, she moved to New York City to work in Christie’s Contemporary art department.
 She then went on to work at SFMOMA, where she helped curate the worlds first digital art award SFMOMA Webby Prize with Maya Drasin, Tiffany Shlain and Art Director David Ross, before returning to the UK to complete her Master of Arts (MA) at Glasgow University.
 Upon returning to the U.S., she secured a role assisting in the design of residential interiors for some of the worlds most spectacular residences, working alongside the likes of Alberto Pinto and Robert Couturier.
 Blending her experience of art and design, philanthropy and wellness, she is now spearheading her vision for the curation of A Modern Day Sacred Space and fulfilling one of her lifetime missions to help evolve human consciousness through designing practices for Inner Peace.